Top US and UK diplomats pledge almost $1.5B in additional aid for Ukraine during visit to Kyiv

 Ukrainian Prime Minister Denys Shmyhal told Lammy he hoped an agreement on using long-range assets “for strikes on the territory of our enemy” could be reached.
 “We hope for your help and support in this issue.”

-Shmyhal described the meeting with Lammy in Kyiv as “intense” but gave no other details in his post on his Telegram channel.
+Shmyhal described the meeting with Lammy in Kyiv as “intense” but gave no other details in a post on his Telegram channel.

 A hard winter likely lies ahead for Ukraine.
 Its power grid is under severe strain after Russian missiles and drones knocked out around 70% of the country's generation capacity.